Logmanager documentation

 Parsing rules

 Base parsing rule is, for example, conversion of a message in JSON format.
-Input data are decoded to a individual variables containing data and then are saved to the system.
+Input data is decoded to individual variables containing data and then is saved to the system.

 Example of parsing rule